Cash assistance by Women's Foundation of Colorado part of growing movement

 She says she enjoys working in Vail, which she says looks like a fairy tale, and living in Leadville - where more than one in four residents is Latino.

-The women's foundation worked with Full Circle of Lake County - to distribute the cash assistance.
+The Women's Foundation of Colorado worked with Full Circle of Lake County - to distribute the cash assistance.

-Benefits of that program include women feeling valued, and less stress and anxiety about making ends meet, according to the WINcome program's impact report.
+The WINcome program's impact report cited benefits including women saying they feel valued, and less stress and anxiety about making ends meet.

 Learn more at https://www.wfco.org/wincome